Accio/MCBDD/index.md

 either option of the project work:

-* Option 1: Write a target (or screening) proposal for a disease of your choice, using publicly available data and tools/algorithms that we learn about to support your arguments.
+* Option 1: Write a target (or screening) proposal for a disease of your choice, using publicly available data and your analysis to support your arguments.
 * Option 2: Write a Rmarkdown/Jupyter report analysing data from [the Drug Central](https://drugcentral.org/) database, raising your own scientific questions about drug-target associations and answering them with analysis.